DESCRIPTION OF THE REGISTRANT’S SECURITIES

 Undesignated Preferred Stock.
 The ability of our board of directors, without action by our stockholders, to issue up to 5,000,000 shares of undesignated preferred stock with voting or other rights or preferences as designated by our board of directors could impede the success of any attempt to effect a change in control of our company.
 These and other provisions may have the effect of deferring hostile takeovers or delaying changes in control or management of our company.

 Requirements for Advance Notification of Stockholder Nominations and Proposals.
-Our bylaws establish advance notice procedures with respect to stockholder proposals to be brought before a stockholder meeting and the nomination of candidates for election as directors, other than nominations made by or at the direction of our board of directors of a committee of our board of directors.
+Our amended and restated bylaws establish advance notice procedures with respect to stockholder proposals to be brought before a stockholder meeting and the nomination of candidates for election as directors, other than nominations made by or at the direction of our board of directors of a committee of our board of directors.

 Transfer Agent and Registrar